MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/overview.md

 ---
 # Maintain your published Microsoft Teams app

-With your app listed on the Microsoft Teams store, start thinking about how you'll maintain the app going forward and increase downloads and usage.
+With your app listed on the Microsoft Teams Store, start thinking about how you'll maintain the app going forward and increase downloads and usage.

 ## Analyze app usage